loganthorneloe/loganthorneloe/README.md

 ## Hi, I'm Logan 👋

 I'm a machine learning infrastructure engineer at Google.
 My current focus is on increasing continuous ML experimentation velocity and efficiency.
-Previously, I worked on ML infra at Microsoft and researched [machine learning applications of medical imaging](https://scholar.google.com/citations?user=zFntG6MAAAAJ&hl=e).
+Previously, I worked on ML infra at Microsoft and researched [machine learning applications within medical imaging](https://scholar.google.com/citations?user=zFntG6MAAAAJ&hl=e).
 You can find more about my work on [LinkedIn](https://www.linkedin.com/in/loganthorneloe/).

 I write a newsletter to help software engineers understand machine learning and how important their role is in building AI (the most important, tbh).
 You can find that [here](https://mlforswes.com).